DeltaSmartTechnologies/git-commit-messages/README.md

 - Make your new hook path as ``` git config core.hooksPath .githooks ```
 - Now you are ready to go.
 It will prompt you whether msg is wrong or true

+## Scripts folder

+To fasten up git stages please use 'a82e7b5f' folder. İt contains git processes together in one script.
+Do not forget to rename folder in 8 length long generated hash string.
+Do not forget to copy this repository contents to your repository that you are currently working on